oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 details about why there will be no fix issued.

 Some category values contradict each other and thus are mutually exclusive per product.
-Therefore, such a combination MUST NOT be used in the list of remediations for the same product.
+Therefore, such a combination SHALL NOT be used in the list of remediations for the same product.
 This is independent from whether the product is referenced directly or indirectly through a product group.
 The following tables shows the allowed and prohibited
 combinations: